Scott Musa is in his 27th year at Shenandoah and his 25th as the Hornets primary media contact.

 In the fall of 2008 through the summer of 2012, Musa took on the additional role of serving as the media relations contact for the Valley Baseball League.
 The Valley is a 12-team summer baseball league located within the Shenandoah Valley of Virginia playing under NCAA rules and funded in part by Major League Baseball.

-With CoSIDA, Musa serves on the Academic All-America committee and is a former member of the the Site Selection committee.
+With CoSIDA, Musa serves on the Google Cloud Academic All-America committee and is a former member of the the Site Selection committee.
 He is the past chair of the Old Dominion Athletic Conference Sports Information Directors committee after serving for four years as the USA South Conference Sports Information Directors committee chairman.

 As Assistant AD, Musa served the NCAA as the chair of both the NCAA Division III Women's Lacrosse Committee and Division III South Atlantic Region Women's Lacrosse Committee.
 In this role, Musa assisted the NCAA in selecting the national championship field and had direct oversight of the national championship.